spryker/spryker-docs/docs/pbc/all/discount-management/discount-management.md

 You can switch between Query Builder and Plain query modes to see how the specified decision rules look in either of them.

 Decision rules are combined with *AND* and *OR*  combination operators.
 With the AND operator, all the rules must be fulfilled for the discount to be applied.
-With the OR operator, at least one of them must be fulfilled for the discount to be applied.
+With the OR operator, at least one must be fulfilled for the discount to be applied.

-In the following example, for the discount to apply, a cart must contain three items, and the purchase must be made on Wednesday.
+In the following example, for the discount to apply the cart must contain three items, and the purchase must be made on Wednesday.

 ![AND operator](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Promotions+%26+Discounts/Discount/Discount+Feature+Overview/and-operator.png)

-In the following example, for the discount to apply, either a cart must contain three items, or the purchase must be made on Wednesday.
+In the following example, for the discount to apply, either the cart must contain three items, or the purchase must be made on Wednesday.

 ![OR operator](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Promotions+%26+Discounts/Discount/Discount+Feature+Overview/or-operator.png)